DipeshJungThapa/music-recommendation-webapp/README.md

 ### 2. Setting Up the Node.js Server

-Navigate to the `server` directory and install dependencies(in another tab):
+In another Tab navigate to the `server` directory and install dependencies:

 ```sh
 cd server